animesh045/animesh045/README.md

 ---

 ## 🎨 Experience
-**UI/UX Designer — Meta Vibronics & Fiveps**
+**Graphic Designer — Meta Vibronics & Fiveps**
-Designed mobile and web interfaces in Figma and collaborated with agency teams.
+Designed mobile interfaces and graphics in Figma and canva, collaborated with agency teams.

 ---